Monte d'Accoddi

-Monte d'Accoddi is a Neolithic archaeological site in northern Sardinia, located in the territory of Sassari.
+Monte d'Accoddi is a Neolithic archaeological site in northern Sardinia, located in the territory of Sassari, Italy.
 The site consists of a massive raised stone platform thought to have been an altar.
-It was constructed by the Ozieri culture or earlier, with the oldest parts dated to around 4,000–3,650 BC.
+It was constructed by the Ozieri culture or earlier, with the oldest parts dated to around 4000–3650 BC.

 History

 The site was discovered in 1954 in a field owned by the Segni family.
 The original structure was built by the Ozieri culture or earlier c.
-4,000–3,650 BC and has a base of 27 m by 27 m and probably reached a height of 5.5 m.
+4000–3650 BC and has a base of 27 m by 27 m and probably reached a height of 5.5 m.
 It culminated in a platform of about 12.5 m by 7.2 m, accessible via a ramp.

 No chambers or entrances to the mound have been found, leading to the presumption it was an altar, a temple or a step pyramid.
 It may have also served an observational function, as its square plan is coordinated with the cardinal points of the compass.

-Between 3500 and 3000 BC the remains of the original structure were completely covered with a layered mixture of earth and stone, and large blocks of limestone were then applied to establish a second platform, forming a step pyramid (36 m × 29 m, about 10 m in height), accessible by means of a second ramp, 42 m long, built over the older one.
+Between 3500 and 3000 BC, the remains of the original structure were completely covered with a layered mixture of earth and stone, and large blocks of limestone were then applied to establish a second platform, forming a step pyramid (36 m × 29 m, about 10 m in height), accessible by means of a second ramp, 42 m long, built over the older one.
 This second temple resembles Mesopotamian ziggurats, and is attributed to the Sub-Ozieri period.